protocol-1903/default-settings/README.md

 - turret
 - wall

-No support intended:
+No support intended, for one reason or another:
 - heat interface
 - infinity container
 - infinity pipe

-- lane splitter
+TODO:
-- splitter
+- undo/redo support (yayyyy....)

 Might do eventually (more likely if requested):
 - Mod support: allow 'alt' versions of the same entity to use the same settings, for when a mod uses scripts to replace virtually the same entity